yoshiori/r2d2/README.md

 # R2D2

-A simple AI agent built with Ruby and the Gemini API, created for learning purposes.
+A simple AI agent built with Ruby, created for learning purposes.
+It works with any OpenAI-compatible API (Gemini, Ollama, etc.).

 ## Overview

-R2D2 is a CLI-based AI agent that can interact with users and perform tasks using tools (Function Calling).
+R2D2 is a CLI-based AI agent that can interact with users and perform software engineering tasks using Function Calling.

 ## Setup